 Whether a practice is completed in the year shown, is not important.
-In this case, the order is not important either, except that the dwarf-mistletoe work must be completed before either planting practice can start; otherwise, there won't be space available for planting.
-This plan will be accepted as a basis for cost-sharing requests through September 30, 2004, so there is no rush.
+In this case, the order is not important either, except that the dwarf-mistletoe work must be completed before planting practices can start; otherwise, there won't be space available for planting.
+This plan will be accepted as a basis for cost-sharing requests through September 30, 2005, so there is no rush.